Diana Brannon, Ed.D.

 Jeanne White, Ed.D.

-M.Ed. in curriculum and instruction from the University of Illinois at Urbana–Champaign, and an Ed.D. in curriculum and instruction from Loyola University.
-She is certified in elementary education and general administration and was an elementary teacher in Orland Park for twelve years as well as an adjunct professor in early childhood education at Governor’s State University before joining the Elmhurst faculty in 2005.
+Dr. White holds a B.S. in education and an M.Ed. in curriculum and instruction from the University of Illinois at Urbana–Champaign, and an Ed.D. in curriculum and instruction from Loyola University.
+She is certified in elementary education and general administration and was an elementary teacher in Orland Park for 12 years as well as an adjunct professor in early childhood education at Governor’s State University before joining the faculty in 2005.
 With areas of specialization in literacy and mathematics, her dissertation involved investigating how children’s literature improved performance and attitude of mathematical problem solving.
-She has authored several articles and presented locally, nationally and internationally on the topics of elementary mathematics, teacher leadership and educating students who are English language learners.
+She has authored several articles and presented locally, nationally and internationally on topics including elementary mathematics education, teacher leadership, service-learning abroad and teaching English language learners.